Casco Bay High School: Junior Journey

 An integral part of a student's experience at Casco Bay High School is their Junior Journey.
 Each year, the entire junior class is given the opportunity to plan a class trip to a location where one can experience a new culture and service learning.
 To date, all Junior Journeys have been executed in association with Habitat for Humanity in Biloxi, Mississippi, Almost Heaven, West Virginia, and Rockaway, New York.
 During the trip, which is entirely funded by the students' own fundraising efforts, the junior class spends time volunteering, team building and bonding, and taking in local culture, history, and landmarks.
-Participation in Junior Journey bears 0.5 elective credits.
+Participation in Junior Journey earns 0.5 elective credits.

 Administration

-Derek Pierce has been the school's principal since it opened in 2005.
+Derek Pierce was Casco Bay's founding principal, serving since the school's opening in 2005 through the 2023-2024 academic year.
 In 2014, he won Nellie Mae's Larry O'Toole Award for exhibiting "great leadership through innovation or courage in moving student-centered approaches to learning forward".
 CBHS received $100,000 as a result.
 Two years later in 2016, Pierce was named Maine Principal of the Year by the Maine Principal's Association.

+In 2024, Priya Natarajan took over as principal after Derek Pierce's retirement.